perladvent/perldotcom/content/article/spidering-websites-with-headless-chrome-and-selenium.md

     java -Dwebdriver.chrome.driver=/usr/bin/chromedriver -jar selenium-server-standalone-3.14.0.jar

-This must be running in order for Perl communicate with Chrome using Selenium.
+This must be running in order for Perl to communicate with Chrome using Selenium.

 A basic spider
 --------------